wpyoga/merge-shell/README.md

   No problems observed so far, but see [Caveats](#caveats) below.
 The original `LemonBench.sh` script does not have a trailing newline, so in this faithful reproduction we added a trailing newline to `LemonBench-split.sh`, which is then stripped off from the generated `LemonBench-merged.sh`.

   In general, if it finds an input file with no trailing newline, `merge-shell` will print a warning to stderr.
-Heed this warning, because the output file will be unusable, due to the last line being unreadable
+Heed this warning, because the output file will be unusable, due to the last line being unreadable.

 ## Overview